Why should I choose Moore Barlow to represent me?

 Our first attendance

-Medical negligence is a complex area of the law.
+Clinical negligence is a complex area of the law.
 It demands real expertise on the part of your legal advisers in identifying the issues and undertaking a forensic examination of the evidence.
 It is not enough to simply say I have been in hospital for an operation and have had a bad outcome.
 In medical cases, inevitably there are always unavoidable risks of treatment and a successful outcome cannot be guaranteed.

-As a firm with real expertise in the field of medical negligence inevitably we receive a large number of enquiries from people who believe they may well have a claim.
+As a firm with real expertise in the field of clinical negligence inevitably we receive a large number of enquiries from people who believe they may well have a claim.
 We utilise our expertise to screen claims that are referred to us and identify those we believe have real prospects of success and those which do not.

 If we believe that your claim has real prospects of success we will offer you an appointment either on the telephone or in person, in your home or at our offices to discuss your claim.